 To help continue the Historic Preservation of the Seul Choix Light Station we have "Adopt a Brick" for $35 and "Adopt a Step" for $1,000.
 Have your name permanently engraved on a brass plate displayed in the Lighthouse.
 A wonderful gift for a lighthouse lover or as a memorial.

 For information contact Marilyn at 906-283-3317 or E-mail firstname.lastname@example.org

 Directions: From the junction of US-2 and County Rd.
 432 in Gulliver, about 11 miles east of Manistique, go south on CR-432 (Point Inland Rd ) about 4 miles to County Rd.
 431. Turn right (west) onto CR-431, which is a gravel road, and go approximately 4 miles to the lighthouse.
 Approximately 50 miles southwest of Curtis, Michigan.

-Seul Choix Point Lighthouse is open from Memorial Day Weekend until mid-October.
+Seul Choix Point Lighthouse, Gift Shop, and Museum are open from Memorial Day Weekend until mid-October.
 Hours are 10am to 6pm seven days a week.
 Tour the Keepers dwelling and climb the tower for a great view of Lake Michigan.
 Phone number at the lighthouse and museum is 906-283-3183.

-* * * * * *
+* * * * * * *

 Christmas from the Past Open House at Seul Choix